tribblix/build/patches/openjdk26/README.txt

 'product-images', as 'all' tries to build a static image which doesn't work.

+26+27

+Now branched off for stabilization.

+More reworking of flags-ldflags.m4

 Cleanup: finish up UnixOperatingSystem.c in jdk.management, and align with changes in other platforms.